 Note: I was not vegan when this recipe was posted and we used parmesan cheese.
 I now make my own vegan parmesan cheese, by toasting sesame seeds and almonds in the oven.
 Then I process the seeds and nuts with a bit of nutritional yeast and salt (to taste).
 It makes a fantastic sub and is especially good on pasta!

 2. Transfer to an ungreased shallow 2-qt. baking dish.
 Bake, uncovered, at 400 degrees F for 50-55 minutes or until squash is just tender.
+Stir in Parmesan cheese.

 Serve & enjoy with friends and family: